ibm-js/requirejs-dplugins/README.md

 See [docs/i18n.md](./docs/i18n.md) and [samples/i18n.html](./samples/i18n.html) for documentation and sample.

 ## jquery
-This plugin loads the specified jquery modules if they are not loaded already.
+This plugin loads the specified jQuery modules if they are not loaded already.

 See [docs/jquery.md](./docs/jquery.md) for documentation.